Edit on GitHub

 Traffic Sign Detection

-TurtleBot3 can detect various signs with the SIFT algorithm which compares the source image and the camera image, and perform programmed tasks while it drives.
+TurtleBot3 can detect various signs with the SIFT algorithm to compare the source image and the camera image, and perform programmed tasks while it drives.

 Follow the instructions below to test the traffic sign detection.